 Our prime concern is that the churchyard should be a beautiful and dignified place.

 There can be no more burials at St James as the graveyard is full.
 However, we still have an area where ashes may be interred.
-If you require further information please contact our Assistant Verger, Neville Francis, on 701123.
+If you require further information please contact our Verger, John Evans, on 702432.

 We hope you will find the following information helpful.